Feature image for our blog post on HR audits

 Reviewing HR policies, practices, and compliance as they relate to one specific HR function, like job descriptions, pay equity, or benefits review

-In addition to conducting HR audits on a regular basis to ensure continued compliance and to evaluate the impact of policy and procedural changes over time, you may also choose to conduct an HR audit in specific situations.
-For example, an organization may conduct an audit to:
+In addition to regularly conducting HR Audits to ensure continued compliance and evaluate the impact of policy and procedural changes over time, you may also conduct an HR Audit in specific situations.
+For example, an organization could conduct an audit to:

 • Quickly diagnose and correct policy gaps after a noncompliance issue has already arisen